-6.4.1 Bulky and Hazardous Waste Management
+6.4.2 Bulky Waste Management

-As outlined in Council's DCP, additional storage space for the bulky waste stream must be provided.
+As outlined in the Penrith DCP, additional storage space for the bulky waste stream must be provided.
 This stream includes broken pallets, broken storage units, e-waste and other materials that cannot be disposed of in the general or recyclable waste stream.

 Council's guidelines do not provide storage area dimensions for bulky waste.
 In the absence of dimensions provided by Council, SLR has adopted storage area dimensions for bulky waste presented in The City of Sydney's Guidelines for Waste Management in New Developments.
 These are applied as they are the most recent recommendations for bulky waste storage that have been provided in guidelines for new developments in NSW and are applicable to non-residential developments.
-The recommended space for storing bulky waste should be at least:
+The recommended space for storing bulky wastes should be at least:

-- 4 m2 for developments between 100 m2 and 2,000 m2, and - An additional 4m for developments over 2,000 m and for every 20,000 m of office space.
+- 4 m2 for developments between 100 m2 and 2,000 m2, and - An additional 4m2 for developments over 2,000 m2 and for every 20,000 m2 of office space.

-Using these dimensions, SLR recommends 8 m to be allocated for bulky waste storage for each area of the development.
-Therefore, in addition to the recommended waste storage area noted in Table 11, the total waste storage area recommended for the Project is identified in Table 12.
+SLR recommends 8 m2 to be allocated for bulky waste storage.
+Hence in addition to the recommended waste storage area noted in Table 10, the total waste storage area recommended for the Project is identified in Table 11.

-Table 12 Total recommended storage area for operations of the Project
+Table 11 Total recommended storage area for operations at the Project

-Location Recommended Storage Area (m2)
+Leasting Recommended Storage Area (m2)

 Location Waste and Recycling Bulky waste Total Storage Area

+Warehouse 3B-1 12.5 8 20.5

-Lot 3A 12.5 8 20.5
+Warehouse 3B-2 12.5 8 20.5

-This additional space can also act as a contingency in the event of spikes in waste generation and allow for additional bins.
-Depending on the Project's operations, this may include additional bins for the separate storage of items such as hard and soft plastics, timber, glass and metals and aluminium.
 Management may consider organising a skip on a monthly basis or as required to remove bulky waste items or engage a contractor to collect and transport these items for reuse, recycling or disposal at an EPA licensed facility.